jperkel/invoicing/README.md

 - Amount paid
 - Taxes (eg: "PAID", or "Q2/20" or whatever you find useful)

 By default the spreadsheet is located in `~/mysheet.csv`, but you can modify that on line 10.
 An example spreadsheet is included in the repository.
+Alternatively, supply the spreadsheet location as the last command-line argument.
+For instance: `invoices report CLIENT_A mysheet2.csv`.

 The script supports the following commands:
 - `add`: Add invoice